August 15, 2023

 Air disc brakes are a type of brake that can apply continuous pressure, making it easier for vehicles to come to a complete stop.
 Air disc brakes can reduce stopping distance by almost 40%, making them an attractive new technology for fleets with heavy trucks.

 Collision avoidance is a wide-ranging category of ADAS technologies that can help drivers avoid impending accidents.
 Two of the most popular collision avoidance technologies are forward collision warning (FCW) and automatic emergency braking (AEB).
-FCW measures the distance, angle, and relative speed between vehicles or other objects in the road to warn drivers of impending collisions.
+FCW measures the distance, angle, and relative speed between vehicles or other objects on the road to warn drivers of impending collisions.
 AEB automatically applies the brakes to help avoid a collision.

 Adaptive cruise control